Linear-Convex Optimal Steady-State Control: Conclusions

 \section{Conclusions}

-We have studied in detail the linear-convex OSS control problem, wherein we design a controller to guide an LTI system to the solution of an optimization problem despite unknown, constant exogenous disturbances and parametric uncertainty in the plant model.
-We introduced the idea of an optimality model, the existence of which allows us to reduce the OSS control problem to a stabilization problem, and discussed methodologies for the design of optimality models and stabilizers.
-We then demonstrated the increased generality of the OSS control framework by comparing it to existing frameworks in the literature.
+We have studied in detail the linear-convex OSS control problem, wherein we design a controller to guide an LTI system to the solution of an optimization problem despite unknown, constant exogenous disturbances.
+We introduced the idea of an optimality model, the existence of which allows us to reduce the OSS control problem to a stabilization problem, and presented several candidate filters which under weak conditions are indeed optimality models.
+The flexibility of the OSS control framework was illustrated through a case study in power system control, showing that its application recovers several existing schemes in the literature.

 Future work will present the analogous discrete-time and sampled-data OSS control problems, along with a more detailed study of applications in power system control.
-A large number of open problems and directions, including but not limited to: OSS control for nonlinear systems subject to time-varying disturbances, flexibility of the framework for distributed/decentralized control, formulations and solutions of hierarchical, competitive, and approximate OSS control problems, and the application of the OSS control framework to the design of new optimization algorithms.
+A large number of open problems and directions exist, including but not limited to: OSS control for nonlinear systems subject to time-varying disturbances, flexibility of the framework for distributed/decentralized control, formulations and solutions of hierarchical, competitive, and approximate OSS control problems, and the application of the OSS control framework to the design of new optimization algorithms.

-\begin{pfof}{Theorem \ref{Thm:Reduction}} By assumption, the closed-loop system \eqref{Eq:OSS-Augmented-Plant} and \eqref{Eq:Stabilizer} is well-posed and possesses a globally asymptotically stable equilibrium point for each $(w,\delta)$; hence, the first two requirements of the OSS control problem are satisfied.
-It remains to show that $\lim_{t \to \infty}y(t) = y^\star(w,\delta)$ for each $(w,\delta)$ and every initial condition.
+\begin{pfof}{Theorem \ref{Thm:Reduction}} By assumption, the closed-loop system \eqref{Eq:OSS-Augmented-Plant}--\eqref{Eq:Stabilizer} is well-posed and possesses a globally asymptotically stable equilibrium point for each $w$; hence, the first two requirements of Problem \ref{Prob:OSS} are satisfied.
+It remains to show that $\lim_{t \to \infty}y(t) = y^\star(w)$ for each $w$ and every initial condition.
+Since the closed-loop system possesses a globally asymptotically stable equilibrium point for each $w$, there exists a unique solution $(\bar{x},\bar{\xi},\bar{\eta},\bar{x}_{\rm s})$ to the steady-state equations